-Over the years, we have had a lot of experience talking with many homeowners who at the time signed roofing contracts then quickly regretted their hasty decision.
+Over the years, we have had a lot of experience talking with many homeowners who signed roofing contracts, but quickly regretted their hasty decision.

 The reason for the buyer’s remorse is because after further research, the buyer discovers that the company they’re working with now sounds like a bad decision.

 The contract with the “bad company” almost always contains a 15% to 20% cancellation fee and requires that the contract be cancelled within 72 hours in order to avoid the fee.

 According to Colorado law, any roofing contract signed at a consumer’s home may be cancelled within 72 hours without any cancellation fee.
 This 72-hour right of rescission is supposed to be listed on every roofing contract; often times it’s not.
 If the homeowner is within the 72 hours, they should immediately send a cancellation letter and email to the roofing company.
 They should also contact the company by phone to let them know they’re canceling the contract.

 According to Colorado law, there’s a number of other reasons that a consumer can cancel a roofing contract without paying cancellation fees.
 Click here to read more about the Colorado Roofing Law SB-12-038.

 THE ISSUE WITH MONEY UP FRONT

 The ability of a homeowner to get out of a contract after the 72-hour right of rescission period, without paying a cancellation fee, is determined by another external factor: whether or not the consumer paid the roofer money up front.
 If money has been paid up front, the homeowner is most likely stuck in the contract and unfortunately does not have very many options.
 On the other hand, if no money has been paid up front, we have some good advice about how the homeowner can get out of the bad contract.